Machine Identity Observability Platforms: Securing the Non-Human Workforce

 • Request Demos and Trials: Take advantage of free demos and trials to get hands-on experience with the platform and assess its capabilities.
 This allows you to see the platform in action and determine if it meets your specific requirements.

 • Read Reviews and Case Studies: Look for independent reviews and case studies to learn about other organizations' experiences with the platform.
-Source: Linuxblog.io provides updated lists of application monitoring and observability solutions.
+Linuxblog.io provides updated lists of application monitoring and observability solutions, which can be a helpful resource for identifying potential vendors.

 • Assess Vendor Support and Expertise: Choose a vendor that offers comprehensive support and has a proven track record of success in the machine identity security space.